 You can locate an internship by researching specific company websites.
 Internships are typically posted just as full-time positions would be.
 The websites in the "Local Internships" are just some examples.

 Websotes focusing on a specific industry can provide you with access to multiple internship listing all at once.
-For example check out Entertainment Careers, Fin Box, and Idealist to see the many possibilities in your field of interest.
+For example check out Entertainment Careers, and Idealist to see the many possibilities in your field of interest.

 In some cases, students have identified a specific organization in which they want to experience an internship.
 Going directly to the organization and inquiring within has proven to be an effective strategy.